-Only for students currently registered for following courses need to submit the report:
+Only the students currently registered for following courses need to submit the report:

-- Directed Independent Study
+- 1. Directed Independent Study

-- Capstone
+- 2. Capstone

-- Thesis
+- 3. Thesis

-- Report of Progress is due at the end of term.
+Report of Progress is due at the end of term.
 Defending students do not need to submit the report.

-- The form must be submitted to the student's major professor for signature and comments.
+The form must be submitted to the student's major professor for signature and comments.
 The report must include the following:

-- Student's name and date
+- 1. Student's name and date

-- A brief narrative of synopsis of the work completed since the last report (for example, details of experiments conducted, and literature reviewed)
+- 2. A brief narrative of synopsis of the work completed since the last report (for example, details of experiments conducted, and literature reviewed)

-- Target date for thesis/capstone completion
+- 3. Target date for thesis/capstone completion

-- Estimate of time spent on thesis/capstone work for the term
+- 4. Estimate of time spent on thesis/capstone work for the term

-- A list of problems experienced (if any)
+- 5. A list of problems experienced (if any)

-- Major Professor's comments
+- 6. Major Professor's comments

-- Major Professor's signature
+- 7. Major Professor's signature

-- Failure to turn in a report of progress is an automatic F for the term.
+Failure to turn in a report of progress is an automatic F for the term.